AD – This post includes PR Samples from Kathleen. This post also contains affiliate links. Please see my Disclosure page for more details.

 There are few feelings better in life than taking your makeup off in one go and feeling your skin be left beautifully clean – it’s like a breath of fresh air!
 I have a few favourite cleansers – the top of my list for a good few years has been the Liz Earle Hot Cloth Cleanser.
 A recent similar find has been the Clinique Take The Day Off Cleansing Balm.
 Both are brilliant products, however I’d never been able to find a smaller, more independent brand to rival the quality…until now!
-I was kindly sent a couple of new products from Kathleen – their Cleansing Lotion* and Tonifying Mist*.
-I’ve instantly fallen in love, so let me spend this blog post telling you why!
+I was kindly sent a couple of PR Samples from Kathleen Natural to try out – their Cleansing Lotion and Tonifying Mist.
+I’ve instantly fallen in love, so let me tell you why!

 I do find that although the instructions say to only use one or two pumps of the cleanser, I actually end up needing about four or five for a heavier makeup look – purely because such a small amount of product is released from each pump.
 If you don’t have much makeup on, however, two or three pumps is plenty enough.
 I’ve been using the cleanser regularly, every few days (I tend not to only use one particular product so my skin doesn’t become too used to it), and I still have about half of the bottle left after a couple of months!
 So although you may need to use slightly more product than the instructions (or maybe I just have a big head?
 Haha…) you’re still definitely going to get a lot of use out of one bottle, and thus definitely get your money’s worth!